-Home buyers, who will have less difficulty qualifying for a home loan, and will receive more favourable interest rates on their loan.
+Home buyers, who will have less difficulty qualifying for a home loan, and will be repaying their new home loan at a lower interest rate.

-So if you’re looking to buy a home after the lock down, the rate cut provides the perfect opportunity.
+So if you’re looking to buy a home during the lockdown, the rate cut provides the perfect opportunity.

 Other ways to lower your interest rates

-Any improvement in your credit score can only work in your favour.
+Any improvement in your credit score can only work in your favour and help you to qualify for a lower interest rate.
 You can clear your credit record by paying off outstanding debt, and ensuring you pay your bills timeously.

-An expert home loan comparison service like ooba home loans can assist in this regard, by submitting your application to multiple banks, and negotiating with the banks on your behalf.
-This is much better alternative to applying to a single bank through your private banker, and gives you the best chance of finding a home loan with favourable interest rates.
+An expert home loan comparison service like ooba Home Loans can assist in this regard, by submitting your application to multiple banks, and negotiating with the banks on your behalf.
+This is a much better alternative to applying to a single bank through your private banker, and gives you the best chance of finding a home loan with favourable interest rates.

 If you’re considering buying a home, the time is now, as the SARB rate cuts are good news for home buyers.
-South Africa’s largest home loan comparison service, ooba home loans, offers a range of tools that make the home-buying process easier.
-Start with our bond calculator; then use our free, online prequalification tool, the ooba Bond Indicator, to determine what you can afford.
+South Africa’s largest home loan comparison service, ooba Home Loans, offers a range of tools that make the home-buying process easier.
+Start with our home loan calculators; then use our free, online prequalification tool, the ooba Bond Indicator, to determine what you can afford.
 Finally, when you’re ready, you can apply for a home loan.